-Reverse Barbell Curl is a great exercise for developing the muscles on the top of the forearms, the brachioradialis muscles and the biceps.
+Reverse Barbell Curl exercise is a great exercise for developing the muscles on the top of the forearms, the brachioradialis muscles and the biceps.

 It will also build the tendons and ligaments on your wrist which are often hampered by working on a keyboard every day.